 - A monolingual website can have 500 similar product reviews for the same query template, and intent template.

-- A multilingual website will have more external references with a broader audience diversification, and overall session count, satisfied click count, diversified search vertical activity, overall PageRank for the same query template and intent template will be higher than the monolingual website.
+- A multilingual website will have more external references with a broader audience diversification, and overall session count, satisfied click count, diversified search vertical activity, and overall PageRank for the same query template and intent template will be higher than the monolingual website.

 Historical data differences between the monolingual and multilingual websites can benefit the international SEO Projects with different levels of effects according to the website’s canonical (main) language, and identity.
 Historical data can be shared among different language sections, but still, it can create different levels of confidence score improvements based on the “shared amount of trust” between alternate versions for the web search engine user’s location.